-OFGE Georgia Division of Family and Children Services SNAP Policy Manual
+OF GE Georgia Division of Family and Children Services SNAP Policy Manual

-1776 Policy Title: Strikers
+STITUTON O Policy Title: Strikers

-Effective Date: September 2019
+1776 Effective Date: January 2025

 Chapter: 3200 Policy Number: 3240

-Previous Policy Number(s): MT-3 Updated or Reviewed in MT: MT-55
+Previous Policy Number(s): MT-55 Updated or Reviewed in MT: MT-80

-An individual involved in a strike or planned stoppage of work is subject to special considerations in the determination of eligibility for benefits.
+An individual involved in a strike or planned stoppage of work is subject to special considerations when determining eligibility for benefits.

-Assistance units (AU) which include strikers are eligible to participate in the FS program if they were entitled to or could have been entitled to benefits the day before the strike and are otherwise eligible at the time of application.
+Assistance Units (AU) which include strikers are eligible to participate in the Supplemental Nutrition Assistance Program (SNAP) if they were entitled to or could have been entitled to benefits the day before the strike and are otherwise eligible at the time of application.
 Pre-strike eligibility is considered by determining the AU's eligibility for benefits as if it were the day prior to the strike.